 I love the autumn, the colourful falling leaves and burnished tones add to the romance and beauty of the garden.
 Make the most of the autumn planting opportunities available now, order seed catalogues, and create a beautiful garden to enjoy all year round.
 There’s still lots to do in the garden or at your allotment now!

-Mycorrhizal fungi are a UK species of fungi that occur naturally in the soil.
-They have a special growing relationship with some plants, and effectively work together to create a stronger, wider reaching root system for the plant.
-Better root systems help the plant be more able to withstand drought and stress.
-You can purchase a concentrated amount of these beneficial fungi at nurseries and garden centres.
-They are ideal to use when planting bare root roses, trees, shrubs, fruit trees and bushes, and now is the ideal time to plant these.
+Mycorrhizal fungi are species of fungi that occur naturally in the soil.
+These fungi have a special growing relationships with plants, they effectively work together to create a stronger, wider reaching root system for the plant.
+The extensive root systems that result from plants’ symbiotic relationships with mycorrhizal fungi, help their host plants to be more able to withstand drought and stress and to obtain nutrients in greater quantities.
+You can purchase a concentrated amount of these beneficial, UK grown fungi at nurseries and garden centres.
+Mycorrhizal fungi are ideal to use when planting bare root roses, trees, shrubs, fruit trees and bushes, and now is the ideal time to plant these.

 This is a good time to assess and re-evaluate your garden.
 As long as the ground isn’t frozen or waterlogged, you can move plants that have become too big for their current situation.
-Using a fork, always lift as large a root ball as is possible, it’s worth applying some mycorrhizal fungi to help the plant establish its roots in a new position, and stake if necessary when re-planting, adding home-made compost or your own soil improver to enrich the soil, then apply a mulch to conserve moisture and help suppress weeds.
+Using a fork, always lift as large a root ball as is possible, it’s worth applying some mycorrhizal fungi to your plant’s roots, to help the plant establish itself in a new position, and stake if necessary.
+Cover your plant’s roots with soil, water if necessary, then apply a mulch of home-made or peat-free compost to add goodness to the soil, conserve moisture, and help suppress weed growth.
 It’s often good to have a rearrange, you could improve your garden, and the view from your house or flat, so it’s worthwhile taking time out for a cup of tea, to check whether you’re making the most of your plants and garden.

 It’s the perfect time to divide mint.
 This is a great job to do now for the best mint next year.
 Pot up a few roots to bring indoors for a fresh supply of fragrant leaves.